Federal judge reverses a CFPB rule to strip medical debt from credit reports. Here's what it means.

 What steps are available to consumers with medical debt?

+According to the CFPB, 20% of Americans has at least one medical debt collection account on their credit reports, while and over half of the collections on credit reports are for medical debt.

-In some states, consumers can rely on govrernment protections to help them with medical debt and their credit reports, Margetta Morgan noted.
+In some states, consumers can rely on government protections to help them with medical debt and their credit reports, Morgan noted.
 Colorado and New York both enacted laws in 2023 that provide some protections for consumers who have medical debt, for instance.

 And last year, Experian, Equifax and TransUnion, the three national credit reporting agencies, said that they were removing medical collections debt under $500 from U.S. consumer credit reports.